dms-viz/dms-viz-docs/introduction/getting-started/index.md

 pip install configure-dms-viz
 ```

 Now, `configure-dms-viz` should have been installed and you shouldn't see any error messages.
-You can double-check that the installation worked correctly typing the following into the terminal:
+You can double-check that the installation worked correctly by typing the following into the terminal:

 ```bash
 configure-dms-viz --help